InfuseAI/primehub-site/docs/quickstart/add-infuseai-image.md

 ## Verify

-1. Enter `JupyterHub` from User Portal.
+1. Enter `Notebook` from User Portal.

 2. Select a group which can utilize the newly added image.